Is Buying a GPU Better than Using Cloud Services?

-However, cloud computing has revolutionised how businesses access and use computing resources.
-Cloud services offer on-demand access to vast virtualised resources, including GPUs, without the need for upfront capital investments.
-The flexibility and scalability attract users, allowing them to adjust resources based on workload demands.
+However, cloud computing has changed how businesses access and use computing resources.
+Cloud services offer on-demand access to vast virtualized resources, including GPUs, without the need for upfront capital investments in costly hardware.
+Their flexibility and scalability attract users, allowing them to adjust resources based on workload demands.

 Owning a GPU comes with several benefits: